tohab/Website/_posts/2019-10-26-digital-minimalism.md

 And so, I find it extremely important to take control of our minds.
 Our capacity to focus and be present is refined *only* when we are in completely in the real-world.
 A digital reality is not a reality at all, and any connections to the internet are potential sources of destruction for our lives.

 And yet I am hypocritical.
 I can't really bring myself to eliminate *all* technology from my life, but this coming week is a dip in the water of life.
-My version of Digital Minimalism, from Monday to Sunday, is to:
+My version of Digital Minimalism, from October 28th (Monday) to November 3rd (Sunday), is to:

 * Not use my smart-phone for a week
 * Only connect to internet on my laptop for 30 minutes each morning